Sign In / Sign Out

 - Map and Locations

-The first class of Lean Six Sigma Green Belt participants have graduated with the help of ASU’s Organizational Performance Office in a move to help streamline processes, save dollars, and deliver outstanding customer experiences.
+The first class of Lean Six Sigma Green Belt participants have graduated with the help of ASU’s Organizational Performance Office.
+This collaboration between Business and Finance and Global Outreach and Extended Education through the Ira A. Fulton Schools of Engineering will help streamline processes, save dollars, and deliver outstanding customer experiences.

 Annie McCall, Rocco Pagano, Bogdan Ghit, Jacqueline Cuccia, Barbara Trainor, Jason Wiley, and Marc Pinto worked within the Lean Six Sigma structured methodology used by numerous manufacturing, government, and service organizations, as well as more and more universities, to improve operations and processes.